What Ever Happened to Aunt Alice?: Box office

+The film grossed $540,000 in its first week screening in New York City, placing number one at the box office in the United States.
+The film earned rentals of $2,025,000 in North America and $1.2 million in other countries.
+After all costs were deducted, it recorded a net loss of $860,000.

-Critical reception
+Critical response

+Critical response to What Ever Happened to Aunt Alice? was largely favorable, with numerous critics praising Page and Gordon's performances, and describing the film as a modern gothic horror film.

 The Los Angeles Times called the film a "thoroughly enjoyably romp of jolly horror".

 Vincent Canby of The New York Times deemed the film "an amusingly baroque horror story told by a master misogynist", and praised Page as an "affecting" actress.
 Variety similarly praised the acting, noting: "Page as a high and mighty wealthy eccentric delivers a bravura performance.
 Gordon, working crisply, offers a remarkable portrait of a brave woman.
 The two ladies play off each other relentlessly and audience reaps the rewards."

+Ted Mahar of The Oregonian praised the film's cinematography and suspense, but felt that, despite Page and Gordon "[giving] it their all... the writing is too thin and Miss Page goes through such overworked histrionics that their efforts must simply go down as a nice try in a lost cause."
+Clifford Terry of the Chicago Tribune also described Page's performance as histrionic, but "consistently and delightfully" so, and similarly described the screenplay as lacking substance.
+John Bustin of The Austin American echoed this sentiment, describing the film as "a little shallow," but praised its "mood-provoking cinematography and an eerie musical score."
+The Evansville Press critic Joseph Zendell felt the film suffered from a predictable plot, though he also praised the lead performances from Page and Gordon.

 Donald Guarisco of AllMovie wrote: "This Robert Aldrich production is a second-tier version of the thrills he pioneered in his self-directed film What Ever Happened to Baby Jane?
 The problem is simple: What Ever Happened to Aunt Alice? has the stars right, but the material is underdeveloped.
 The script has an engaging premise that would be a perfect vehicle for all sorts of creepy thrills, but the story never capitalizes on the possibilities of its memorable lead character duo."